Created and administered by William Severini Kowinski

 The town, and especially this part of the downtown, was still growing.
 Much of that was due to the railroad.
 The Pennsylvania Railroad carved out its roadbed and started service in 1852.
 Soon it was linked to the rest of the state, and then the rest of the country.
 Hauling freight, carrying away the region’s coal and coke, and bringing passengers, the railroad still dominated in 1922.
 It was in that year that hundreds of people lined the Greensburg tracks to watch the latest demonstration of the railroad’s power: the largest train of locomotives to travel across the United States, a total of fifty steam engines.

 As Ignazio and his family got off the train at the large and ornate Greensburg station, opened just ten years before, they likely could see just outside of it on Harrison Avenue, across the way from the Lincoln Hotel, a much larger hotel under construction, the Penn Albert.
 It would be eleven floors tall, and after it opened in 1923 it would be a center for community events and entertainment, with its meeting rooms, the Crystal Room ballroom and Chrome Room restaurant, and the Roof Garden for music, dancing and big events.
+Many years later, one of those events would be the wedding reception of their son.

 And these were not the only hotels nearby.
 There was the Hotel Rappe about a block away—it was almost as large as the Penn Albert—the old Cope Hotel, and soon there would be the Keystone Hotel.